 It is indisputable that ideas sell.
 That’s why services like the TV Writers Vault deliver such an important piece of the puzzle for our industry.
 Having a marketplace where ordinary people with extraordinary ideas can have their pitches scouted by a large number of industry buyers is the direct connection that both the creator and the industry needs.
 Because for both sides, it takes A LOT of projects to find those few gems that can go the distance.

 There’s nothing more exciting than seeing new talent, some who’ve never pitched before in their life, come face-to-face with top decision makers in film and television for a true shot at getting their big break.
 I’ve been on both sides of the table, and love the entire process.
 So how does an “idea” get you a deal, and ultimately a show produced?
 To understand that, you need to understand that there are different stages and levels a new creator can become part of the project produced.

-Write your unique and original idea for your show detailing the unique story or format we’re following.
+Write your original idea for your show detailing the unique story or format we’re following.
 Each genre has its own fundamentals.
 Reality TV Show concepts have critical elements like casting, or access to a unique world, lifestyle, or business.
 Game shows are very clever in format.
-Drama series are all about the characters plight within the world they inhabit.
-But what producers reading the pitch need to understand in any pitch for any genre is what we’re potentially watching unfold.
+TV Drama Series are all about the character’s plight within the world they inhabit.
+But what producers reading the pitch need to understand in any pitch for any genre, is what we’re potentially watching unfold.
 “What are we actually watching?” is the question both creators and producers face when the network executive polarizes a pitch.
 They’re experts in “seeing” the show you’re describing.
 So don’t sell them.
 Tell them!
 You can find some great insight on writing reality TV pitches at “Creating Reality TV Ideas” and “Creating & Pitching TV Show Ideas That Sell“.